mchung/baseline-sinatra/README.markdown

-# Baseline Sinatra
+# Baseline Sinatra applications

-Unicorn
-Thin
-Thin w/ Synchrony
+Herein lies a few Sinatra web applications that are useful for building one off sites.
+In addition, this repository includes a few different server configurations: unicorn, thin, and thin w/ synchrony.

 ## Usage

+The same for each application.

+  cd baseline-sinatra-on-thin
   bundle
   foreman start